whchoi98/deepseek-using-vllm-on-eks/README.md

-# Hosting DeepSeek-R1 on Amazon EKS Auto Mode
+# Hosting DeepSeek-R1 on Amazon EKS

-In this tutorial, we’ll walk you through how to host DeepSeek models on AWS using **Amazon EKS Auto Mode**.
+In this tutorial, we’ll walk you through how to host DeepSeek models on AWS using **Amazon EKS**.
 This approach leverages the flexibility and scalability of Kubernetes, while eliminating the need for you to manage the Kubernetes control plane, compute, storage, and networking components.

 ## Deploying DeepSeek-R1 on Amazon EKS Auto Mode